drewdeponte/git-ps-book/src/guides/combine-multiple-patches.md

 ### Mark Patches

-Lets say that we need to combine the "Add function A" and "Add function B" patches together to make a logical patch.
+Let's say that we need to combine the "Add function A" and "Add function B" patches together to make a logical patch.

 To do this we start by running `gps rebase` to kick off the interactive rebase.
 It presents the following in our configured editor.